 Research and Creative Interests

 I am a PhD student here at Indiana, hailing from Grand Rapids, Michigan.
-My objective here is to start publishing articles on gaming studies (its history, its transmedia effects, its culture, etc) and ultimately get my degree in said specialization.
+My objective here is to start publishing articles on morality in media.
 I went to Grand Valley State University for my B.S. in Cinema Studies, and received my M.A. at DePaul University in Cinema and Media Studies.
-My research now favors media studies, primarily around games and their cultural implications (doesn't have to be just video games).

 “Our focus should not be on emerging technologies, but on emerging cultural practices.”

 “All are rooted in the primaeval soil of play.”